ami-pbj/BooCab/README.md

-# BooCab - A design layout for Cab Booking application.
+# BooCab - An Figma Design converted to Flutter.

+**A design layout for Cab Booking application.**

 **Home :**